-ECE170 Health and Safety Early Childhood 2 credits (2 lec hrs/wk)
+ECE170 Health and Safety Early Childhood 3 credits (3 lec hrs/wk)

-This course covers health/safety practices recommended for the early childhood field and includes information on common diseases and health problems.
-Students will learn how to teach health and safety to children in developmentally appropriate ways.
-First Aid and CPR Certification is required to pass this course.
+This course covers health/safety practices recommended for the early childhood field and includes information on common diseases, health, and nutrition.
+Completion of First Aid & CPR for Infants and Children, and Reporting Child Abuse and Neglect Certification are required to pass this course.

-ECE180 Internship: Early Childhood Ed 1-9 credits (3 lab hrs/wk/cr) Practical on-site experience that will allow students to explore early childhood education in workplace environments and career options.
+ECE180 Internship: Early Childhood Ed 1-9 credits (3 lab hrs/wk/cr)

+Practical on-site experience that will allow students to explore early childhood education in workplace environments and career options.